hyperledger-archives/grid/cli/man/grid-product-create.md

 : A product property (format: key=value)

 `--file, -f`
-: Path or URL to a YAML file containing a list of products
+: Path to file containing a list of products

 ARGS
 ====